The Ultimate New Year’s Resolution Idea List And Success Plan

 In this post I'm going to show you how to approach your new year resolutions in a more productive way and give you some great ideas for resolutions you can adopt that are actually doable — so you don't feel like a failure before you cross January off your calendar.

-Here is Your 2018 New Year Resolution Ideas List:
+Here Is A Unique New Year's Resolution Ideas List:

 Your brain is a stubborn machine.
 It's like a wild horse that you have to break.
 For any new behavior to become automatic, you have to train your brain to accept it — slowly, patiently, and repeatedly.